luximus/git-setup-tutorial/README.md

 ## Install Windows Terminal

 Go to the Microsoft Store, search for Windows Terminal, and install it.
 It is free of charge from Microsoft.
 You will probably want to set Terminal's default shell to PowerShell, which is far superior to the regular command prompt.
 There is also a built in PowerShell app in Windows that you can use, but Terminal is much nicer.
 For example, Terminal supports normal cut, copy, and paste keyboard shortcuts, not to mention theming.

+## SSH or HTTPS?

+When working on a project, you have to *clone* it onto your computer.
+This is done using one of two services: HTTPS or SSH.
+HTTPS requires no additional setup, but is slightly less secure and, according to some, has caused issues down the road.
+SSH is more secure, but can cause issues when working on corporate networks and requires significant setup.
+There is no consensus on either option, so the following sections show how to set up SSH on our computer.
+If you would like to use HTTPS, skip to "Configuring Git."

 ## Install OpenSSH Client on Windows